WinVector/WVPlots/Examples/PickingThresholds/UnrollingROC.md

-In our data science teaching, we present the ROC plot (and the area under the curve of the plot, or AUC) as a useful tool for evaluating classifier models, and for comparing multiple classifier models.
+In our data science teaching, we present the ROC plot (and the area under the curve of the plot, or AUC) as a useful tool for evaluating scoring classifier models, and for comparing multiple such models.
 The ROC is informative and useful, but it’s also perhaps overly concise for a beginner.
 This leads to a lot of questions from the students: what does the ROC tell us about a model?
 Why is a bigger AUC better?
-What does it all *mean*?
+[What does it all *mean*](https://win-vector.com/2013/01/17/more-on-rocauc/)?

 We’ll start with a simple synthetic example, where `score` is the score produced by a trained model, and `y` is the actual outcome in the